ABNM Announces CertLink™ A New Longitudinal Assessment Pilot

-The ABNM CertLink pilot will launch in January 2018 and run for 4 years.
-Approximately 100 diplomates will start participating in January 2018 so that issues can be identified and corrected before all interested diplomates start in April 2018.
+The ABNM CertLink pilot launched in January 2018 and run for 4 years.
+Approximately 100 diplomates started participating in January 2018 so that issues can be identified and corrected before all interested diplomates started in April 2018.

 The following Frequently Asked Questions explain CertLink in detail.

 Enrollment and Eligibility

 - Enrollment is now open for all eligible diplomates: